MontiCore/cd4analysis/cddiff/index.md

 ```

-The class `de.monticore.cdconformance.ConformanceChecker` provides the method `checkConformance`
+The class `de.monticore.cdconformance.CDConformanceChecker` provides the method `checkConformance`
 which takes as input the concrete and reference model, each as an `ASTCDCompilationUnit`,
 as well as a list of names of incarnation mappings encoded via stereotypes in the concrete model.
-The `ConformanceChecker` is initialized with a set of parameters from
+The `CDConformanceChecker` is initialized with a set of parameters from
-`de.monticore.cdconformance.ConfParameter`.
+`de.monticore.cdconformance.CDConfParameter`.

 Conformance Checking can also be used via the CD tool using the commands `--reference` to specify
 a reference model and the command `--map` to specify the mapping names: